 - Notice: The person claiming injury had reasonable notice of the hazardous condition that resulted in the injury, and should have avoided the hazard.

-- Assumption of risk: The injured person know of the hazardous condition and voluntarily and knowingly accepted the risk of injury.
+- Assumption of risk: The injured person knew of the hazardous condition and voluntarily and knowingly accepted the risk of injury.

 When a visitor has more than one way to enter, exit, or pass through premises, and only one passage is unduly hazardous, it may be possible for the holder of the premises to defend against an injury claim by proving that the visitor knowingly chose the more dangerous path.

 The availability and elements of defenses to premises liability claims vary by state, and may also vary based upon the circumstances of an injury.

 A premises owner or occupant who faces a potential lawsuit and whose premises are insured should file an insurance claim.
 Insurance policies impose deadlines for reporting injuries that may result in claims, and insurance companies may attempt to deny coverage if the report of an injury or legal claim is not made in a timely manner.